CNAG-Biomedical-Informatics/pheno-ranker/docs/vcf.md

 We are going to be using the included [Python script](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/utils/csv2pheno_ranker/vcf/vcf2pheno-ranker.py)

 ???
 Question "Can the `VCF` be multi-allelic?"
-    Yes,the `VCF` can me multi-allelic.
+    Yes, the `VCF` can me multi-allelic.
 This is how variant information is stored:

     ```json
     "1_15274_A_G,T" : "0|0",